 The Carnation Coral is very difficult to care for and should be left to the experts.
 Although they are extremely attractive, Carnation Corals have a poor history of survival.
 Oddly, they have been known to change color!
 Unlike other corals, they do not use light and they depend on copious amounts of zooplankton and phytoplankton to keep alive.
 This can quickly pollute a captive system.
 One suggestion is to hang them upside down, as this is a natural position for them.
 Strong water movement, perfect water quality and a constant drip of phytoplankton is helpful.

-The Alcyonium genus is very easy to care for and can be recommended for beginners.
-Just make sure you get the species you want.
-Cold water species must be provided with a cool water environment, which will mean having a chiller for the reef aquarium system.
-Don't mistakenly get a cold water species for a normal tropical reef tank, or it will die in that environment in about 2 weeks.
-Provide a tank that is at least 50 gallons and they can be fed Marine Snow and similar products.
+The Dead Man's Finger Coral, Alcyonium digitatum is one of several temperate or cold water species must be provided with a cool water environment, which will mean having a chiller for the reef aquarium system.
+They need 50˚ to 69.8˚F (15 to 22.2˚C), so in a normal tropical reef tank, it will die in that environment in about 2 weeks.
+Provide a tank that is at least 29 gallons and they can be fed Marine Snow and similar products.
+They encrust and grow to 10" in height, forming 1" diameter "fingers" and are cream, white or yellow with white to clear polyps and need to be fed several times per day.
+No to low light and strong water movement is best.

 The Kenya Tree Coral can be easy to moderate to care for.
 They come from a more nutrient rich environment and they are more dependent on outside food for survival.
 They depend on foods in the water column like phytoplankton more so than light.
 This coral does not need to be under Metal Halides, but they still need good turbulent water flow.
 Do not expose to fresh water when topping of your tank.
 This stresses the coral and may lead to its eventual demise.